Mrinal Sen: Influence

-Film craft, Social context and its political influence
+Film craft, social context and its political influence

 The films that he made next were essentially political, and earned him the reputation as a Marxist artist.
 This was also the time of large-scale political unrest throughout India.
 Particularly in and around Calcutta, this period underwent what is now known as the Naxalite movement.
-This phase was immediately followed by a series of films where he shifted his focus, and instead of looking for enemies outside, he looked for the enemy within his own middle class society.
+This phase was immediately followed by a series of films where he shifted his focus, and instead of looking for enemies outside, he looked for the enemy within his own middle-class society.
 This was arguably his most creative phase.

 Depiction of Kolkata

 In many Mrinal Sen movies from Punascha (1961) to Mahaprithivi (1992), Kolkata features prominently.
-He has shown Kolkata as a character, and as an inspiration.
-He has beautifully woven the people, value system, class difference and the roads of the city into his movies and coming of age for Kolkata, his El-Dorado.
+He has shown Kolkata as a character and as an inspiration.
+He has woven the people, value system, class differences, and the roads of the city into his movies and coming-of-age for Kolkata, it is his El Dorado.

 Recognition

-In 1982 he was a member of the jury at the 32nd Berlin International Film Festival.
+In 1982, he was a member of the jury at the 32nd Berlin International Film Festival.
 In 1983 he was a member of the jury at the 13th Moscow International Film Festival.
-In 1997 Sen became the member of the jury at the 20th Moscow International Film Festival.
+In 1997, Sen became a member of the jury at the 20th Moscow International Film Festival.

-On 24 July 2012, Sen was not invited to the function organised by Government of West Bengal to felicitate film personalities from the State.
+On 24 July 2012, Sen was not invited to the function organised by Government of West Bengal to felicitate film personalities from the state.
 As per reports, his political views are believed to be the reason for his omission from the function.

 Death

 Sen had age-related ailments for many years.
 He died on 30 December 2018 at the age of 95 at his home in Bhawanipore, Kolkata.
-The cause was a heart attack.
+The cause was a heart attack.He passed away at 10:30 a.m.